promann/purdue-ironhacks/README.md

 If the user is already registered, they are authenticated based on the existing data.

-The `hack_id` values are assigned either when the user signs up, *after* the contest started.
+The `hack_id` values are assigned either when the user signs up (if the contest is already started) or when the contest starts.
 The default value for `hack_id` is `null`.
 This is changed automatically when the contest starts.

 The algorithm which assigns the hack ids is designed to create groups of an equal number of users.